top of page

 • Are not applying for the opportunity or involved with any application

-• Have approximately 10* hours between May 1st and May 15th, 2025 to devote to this process.
+• Have approximately 10* hours during the month of March, 2026 to devote to this process.

 Our goal is to assemble a jury that is as diverse as possible with regards to geography (within Northern Ontario), artistic practice, age, and background, providing as many varied perspectives as possible.